opensourcedesign/opensourcedesign.github.io/contribute.md

 ### Experimental

-Our other Github repositories are experimental and undecided exactly what to best do.
+Our other GitHub repositories are experimental and undecided exactly what to best do.
 Among those are:

 - [Logos](https://github.com/opensourcedesign/logos) - a collection of remixes.